-If a mom can birth four or more kids, I think she is amazing and deserves a trophy.
+If a mom can birth four or more kids, that’s amazing.
+She deserves a trophy!
 If parents can comfortably support four or more kids, then I think they too deserve trophies.
-And as for the trophy kid, she or he deserves a trophy as well because all kids are precious.
+And as for trophy kids, they deserves trophies as well because all kids are precious.

-My wife and I would be ecstatic with two kids.
-We both have sisters so living in a family of four is what we are used to.
+My wife and I are ecstatic with two kids.
+We both have 1 sister, so living in a family of four is what we are used to.
 Four people can comfortably sit in a car or take up a four-seat row on an airplane.
 There are also four sides to a common table, which makes dining out easier.

 I’ve spent the last 20 years aggressively saving and investing to raise a family in San Francisco on investment income.
 Alas, a family of four is all we can comfortably afford because neither my wife or I want to go back to work to boost our wealth.
 Further, our fertility is almost near its end.